Algorithms-Lab/LFU/README.md

 But actually nothing forbidens to interact in both modes at same time.

+Both types of interface developed to IPACR (Interaction Protocol of Algorithms Cache Replacement) conformance.

 ##### note №2:
 Note that the implementation of algorithm stores keys in binary, that is, for set of keys from the first example bellow key will be stored as in second example: